Doubly Regularized Entropic Wasserstein Barycenters: Well-posedness and regularity

 \subsection{Dual formulations}

 There are several ways to derive a dual formulation for~\eqref{eq:optim-objective}.
 Let us detail one of them which stands out as an elegant composition of two soft-max (log-sum-exp) functions -- which is the dual consequence of the double regularization.
-It can be used to compute $(\lambda,\tau)$-barycenters in practice (Section~\ref{sec:numerics}). {{\boldsymbol{\phi}}} {{\boldsymbol{\psi}}} \begin{proposition} For $\lambda,\tau>0$, one has the dual formulation
+This dual formulation can be used to compute $(\lambda,\tau)$-barycenters in practice, as done in Section~\ref{sec:numerics}.
+In this statement, we say that a functional on a normed space $E:X\to \mathbb{R}$ is $\alpha$-smooth if it is twice Fréchet differentiable and for all $x,y\in X$, $\vert D^2 E[x](y,y)\vert \leq \alpha \Vert y\Vert^2$. {{\boldsymbol{\phi}}} {{\boldsymbol{\psi}}} \begin{proposition}[Dual formulation] For $\lambda,\tau>0$, one has